-Examining the Scene of the Accident
+Examining the Auto Accident Scene

 Police officers are usually the first to arrive at the scene.
 Obviously, their priority is getting medical help for the injured.
 Once this is done, officers have the chance to take down preliminary information that might include:

 - Presence of alcohol, drugs, or suspected drug or alcohol use